|Deadline||Round 1||Round 2||Round 3|

-- The ability to receive an aid award from the Financial Aid Office prior to the date by which you must respond to your offer of admission.
+- The ability to receive a need-based financial aid award from the Financial Aid Office prior to the date by which you must respond to your offer of admission.

-- Ample time to complete preliminary quantitative and/or language coursework prior to arrival on campus.
+- Ample time to complete recommended quantitative and/or English language coursework prior to arrival on campus.

-- Access to the on-campus housing lottery and/or Schwab Residential Center housing.
+- Access to the on-campus housing lottery and/or housing at Highland Hall and Schwab Residential Center.

 - Sufficient time to complete the visa application process (international students).

-- Attendance at Admit Weekend (there is no Admit Weekend for round three).
+- The opportunity to attend Admit Weekend (there is no Admit Weekend for Round 3).

-We will post your decision to your ApplyYourself account by 5:00pm Pacific Time on the date listed above for the round in which you applied.
+We will post your decision to your account on the date listed above for the round in which you applied.
 We will send an email to the address used to create your application profile to notify you when your decision is available.